tlagos1/LoRA_IPv6_implementation/README.md

 In order to achieve our goal, we plan to use:

-	- 2 Modtronix inAir9 LoRa Modules
+	- 1 Modtronix inAir9 LoRa Modules
+	- 1 IC880A module
 	- 1 Raspberry Pi 2
 	- 1 Arduino uno